avestura/avestura.github.io/_posts/2019-05-13-run-tor-with-powershell.md

 .
 C:\MyPowershellScripts\Start-Tor.ps1
 ```

-Now if you open a PowerShell host, you see the "Hello World" message, which means we're at the right position.
+Now if you open a PowerShell host, you see the "Hello World" message, which means we're at the excpected position.

 ## The `freedom` script
-Now we are ready to define our function inside the `Start-Tor.ps1` file, and we are sure that the PowerShell loads our function everytime it starts.
+Now we are ready to define our function inside the `Start-Tor.ps1` file, and we are sure that PowerShell loads our function everytime it starts.

-After you download and install the [Tor Browser](https://www.torproject.org/download), it not only installs the Tor Browser, but also an executable file called `tor.exe` which runs alongside its parent (the Tor Browser in general).
+After you download and install the [Tor Browser](https://www.torproject.org/download), it not only installs the Browser, but also an executable file called `tor.exe` which runs alongside its parent (the Tor Browser in general).

-Here we want to run `tor.exe` which serves the Tor services on a port (usually 9150), and set the parent the PowerShell host instead of the Tor Browser, so we need the Process ID of the current host, and we already have that with `$pid` variable.
+Here we want to run `tor.exe` which serves the Tor services on a port (usually 9150), and use the PowerShell host as parent instead of the Tor Browser, so we need the Process ID of the current host (and we already have that with `$pid` variable).

 #### Start-Tor Script
 ```powershell